grafana/agent/docs/sources/flow/reference/components/faro.receiver.md

 `download_timeout` | `duration` | Timeout when downloading sourcemaps. | `"1s"` | no

 When exceptions are sent to the `faro.receiver` component, it can download sourcemaps from the web application.
-This behavior can be disabled by setting the `download` argument to `false`.
+You can disable this behavior by setting the `download` argument to `false`.

 The `download_from_origins` argument determines which origins a sourcemap may